jsenv/core/docs/users/a_scope.md

 Welcome in jsenv documentation for users!

-This documentation is adressed to people considering to use jsenv for the 1st time or are already using it.
+This documentation is adressed to people considering to use jsenv for the first time or are already using it.

 # Scope